9 Inclusive Toys For Kids With Different Abilities

 Introduce pottery to your little ones with the Making in the Moment Pottery Wheel.
 This pottery wheel is an excellent gift that captures mindful...

 You've reached your cart limit on this product.

 Kids identify with their toys, so it’s great to help ALL children feel represented and valued during play.
 Marvel came to the rescue with an empowering collection of figures representing people with physical challenges — because some kids get around in wheelchairs and others walk around with a cane.
 Add the Marvel Education Abilities Figure Set to your toy rotation.

 For kids who crave sensory stimulation, the Discovery Plasma Globe is a mesmerizing experience as light responds to sound and touch.
 Place your fingertips on the globe or switch to speech mode to see how the light reacts.
 Plasma Globes can help develop visual perception skills, visual tracking skills, and understanding cause and effect.

 Get ready to take off on rainbow scooter!
-"Surf" the room by lying across the board, or scoot around in a seated or kneeling position to play tag or scooter hockey.
+Kids can "surf" the room by lying across the board, or scoot around in a seated or kneeling position to play tag or scooter hockey.
 Not only is it a great workout, but it can also help improve gross motor skills.
-But you'll be too busy having fun to notice any of that!
+But your child will be too busy having fun to notice any of that!